viiiiiiiiiii/Flatiron_Capstone_Final_Vi_Bui/README.md

 ## Summary of recommendations

 * All three Sequential Models performed well, and we feel most confident with Model 3
-* With Model 3's RMSE (root mean squared error) = loss: 0.0214 - val_loss: 0.0183, our model shows it will be a strong predictor of "danceability" of songs
+* With Model 3's MSE (mean squared error) = loss: 0.0191 & val_loss: 0.0183, our model shows it will be a strong predictor of "danceability" of songs
 * We will use the same approach in our Future Work with other metrics in the dataset

 <br>